SAP-samples/partner-reference-application/Tutorials/45-Multi-Tenancy-Features-GenAI.md

 The use of models in the generative AI hub of the SAP AI Core service is metered using genAI tokens.
 For more information, refer to the documentation on [SAP Help Portal](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/metering-and-pricing-for-generative-ai).

-In case you want to estimate how many input and output tokens are required for the use case of the Partner Reference Application, the method `callAI` of class `genAI` shows how to determine the used tokens per genAI request.
+In case you want to estimate how many input and output tokens are required for the use case of the Partner Reference Application, the method `callOrchestrationChatCompletion` of class `genAI` shows how to determine the used tokens per genAI request.
 On this basis, you can make an assumption for your use case.

-> Note: Additionally, content filtering, data masking, and non-generative AI components come into account.
-In the Partner Reference Application, these features are not used.